bobohotshuai/cs61a/README.md

 # cs61a
 course lab

-This is bo's learning at CS61A class.
+This is what bo learned in this class.